yoodyui/INC493/README.md

 3. Plug in the VESC with a USB cable.
 4. Modify `vesc/vesc_driver/src/vesc_driver.cpp` to reflect any changes on BP's comments.
 5. Build the packages `colcon build` or `colcon build --packages-select vesc_driver`
+6. Source files `source install/setup.bash`
-6. `ros2 launch vesc_driver vesc_driver_node.launch.py`
+7. `ros2 launch vesc_driver vesc_driver_node.launch.py`
-7. If prompted "permission denied" on the serial port: `sudo chmod 777 /dev/ttyACM0`
+8. If prompted "permission denied" on the serial port: `sudo chmod 777 /dev/ttyACM0`
-8. `ros2 topic echo motor_speed` to see the command to BLDC
+9. `ros2 topic echo motor_speed` to see the command to BLDC
-9. `ros2 topic echo servo_angle` to see the command to servo motor
+10. `ros2 topic echo servo_angle` to see the command to servo motor